I have tried a lot of Grape Salad recipes and variations, but this Creamy Grape Salad recipe is by far the best yet.

 So I will continue taste testing my grapes until I am stopped.
 Washed or not, I want to know what I am buying!

-How to make the cream perfect
+How to make the Grape Salad Cream perfect:

 Cream cheese can be a difficult ingredient to work with.
 I have found this recipe to work best when I let my cream cheese soften a little bit.